Cookbook-Group/front-end/README.md

-# back-end
+# Front-end
-The Premise: Instagram for food, post pictures with recipes, get ratings and comments, search for recipes by parameters.
+The Premise: Instagram for food, post pictures with recipes, get ratings and comments, search for recipes by parameters, like and follow other users!

 ## Working Titles

-* Social-mealdia
+* Social Meal-dia

 ## MVP